What is Daylighting in Architecture

 - Overcast sky:- which may be a very dark under dark clouds, or which may be very bright and “hazy,” low level lighting, but diffusely cast from the entire sky dome (that is, nearly omnidirectional).
 When viewed from inside a building, an overcast sky can be either excessively bright or quite dark.
 Fixed exterior sun control is generally not recommended in climates with prevailing cloudy skies because it increases darkness and shading under overcast conditions.
 Interior shades for glare control from all angles may be required.

-- Partly cloudy:- sky can be considered a third type of sky from the standpoint of daylighting design, characterized by partial or intermittent clouds and by a blue background with bright, white clouds (oftentimes passing and changing rapidly), with direct sunshine penetrating off and on.
+- Partly cloudy:- sky can be considered a third type of sky from the standpoint of daylighting design, characterized by partial or intermittent clouds and by a blue background with bright.
+White clouds (oftentimes passing and changing rapidly), with direct sunshine penetrating off and on.
 Intensities on the ground can change rapidly.
 Passing clouds viewed from the interior can be exceedingly bright, causing glare and visual discomfort.
 In climates with such erratic weather, a combination of fixed and movable sun and light controls is advised.
 [1]

 Site and building orientation